Draft Minutes of meeting held on Thursday 12th December 2019 at 7.30PM - Minutes

 Annual Parish Meeting Minutes

-Previous minutes are also available here
+Previous minutes and agendas are also available here

 It is the lowest tier of local government.
 The Council consists of 13 voluntary Councillors who are elected for a four year term of office to serve and administer for the needs of the residents of Sherston.
 In the event of a vacancy arising, a new member is either elected or co-opted until the next election.
 The Parish councillors determine and set policy to cater for the social, cultural, welfare and environmental needs of Sherston residents and employ a part time Clerk to the Council to implement policy decisions.

 All Councillors adhere to the Parish Council Code of Conduct and complete a Register of Interests.
 The Council has Committees and Working Groups to concentrate on particular aspects of its work.
 The membership of Committees and working groups are listed below.
 It should be noted that where necessary Council co –opts non Councillors onto particular Committees.
 This has proved particularly beneficial in the past bringing the talents of local residents to bear on specific issues.
 A present example of this approach is to be found in the make up of the Old School Committee.